hvanruys/hvanruys.github.io/eumetcastview.md

 - Meteosat 10
 - Meteosat 9
-- Meteosat 7
+- Meteosat 8
+- Electro L2
 - FengYun 2E
 - FengYun 2G
-- GOES 13
 - GOES 15
+- GOES 16
-- MTSAT2
+- Himawari 8

-For GOES-13, GOES-15 and MTSAT2 there are segments transmitted in 'Data Channel 3' and 'Data Channel 4'.
-Those segments are displayed in different tabs.

 By clicking on an entry in one of the tabs you select the image by date and time to compile.
 The required channel is selected in the Toolbox.